 The Mike Schur universe has one of TV’s most devoted fan bases, which makes watching the latest addition to his comedy canon, The Good Place, all the more enjoyable — especially since Schur has developed a penchant for including Easter eggs from his previous show, Parks and Recreation.
 Ever since The Good Place’s first season, attentive viewers have been able to spot a few Parks-adjacent callbacks seeping into various episodes, which Schur insists has no deeper meaning besides its inherent silliness.
 “It’s fun to do,” he recently put it.
 “These are little things we like to lay in just for people to enjoy — and to find on a little Easter egg hunt.
 It’s 99 percent for that reason.”
-By Vulture’s count, we’ve spotted six of these eggs, which are detailed below.
+By Vulture’s count, we’ve spotted eight of these eggs, which are detailed below.
 But if you’ve mixed some Snake Juice with French vanilla anti-matter and caught more, sound off in the comments.

 The Swanson Safe Company

 Alluding to everyone’s favorite mustachioed, government-loathing gent, safes bearing Ron Swanson’s surname have now appeared in The Good Place on two separate occasions.
 The first was back in season one, when we learned how Jason died and ascended to Michael’s afterlife neighborhood.
 Long story short: If you’re going to rob a pizzeria, make sure you have air holes in your preferred mode of transportation.

 Later, in season three, the same safe company is seen in Tahani’s rented Australian mansion, when she decides she’s going to give away her fortune to other people in the hopes of actually getting into the Good Place.